print colorized output to R console

 argument passed to

-whether to append output, passed tocat()
+logicalwhether to append output, passed tocat()whenfileis defined.- invert

-.
+logicalindicating whether to print HTML span output, using format<span style="color:fg;background-color:bg">text</span>.
 This argument is not yet implemented, more testing is required to determine the best mechanism to use for things like 'Rmarkdown' rendering, and R-shiny app rendering.

 Value

-invisibly, this function is called for the side effect
+NULL invisibly, this function is called for the side effect

-of printing output using cat()
+of printing output using cat().

-invisibly, this function is called for the side effect
+NULL invisibly, this function is called for the side effect

-of printing output using cat()
+of printing output using cat().

-invisibly, this function is called for the side effect
+NULL invisibly, this function is called for the side effect

-of printing output using cat()
+of printing output using cat().

 Details